Current show: The Stephen Schwartz musical Wicked based on the best-selling novel by Gregory Maguire

-The cinema closed in 1975, then reopened for live music venue on 15 September 1980 under it's present name.
-The opening show was a Shirley Bassey concert - and a review from the time said: "It was a tough test for the newly restored theatre, but it survived - no falling plaster or cracked Art Deco lampshades.
+The cinema closed in 1975, then reopened for live music venue on 15 September 1980 under its present name.
+The opening show was a Shirley Bassey concert - and a review saying that "it was a tough test for the newly restored theatre, but it survived - no falling plaster or cracked Art Deco lampshades.
 The Apollo Victoria (formerly the New Victoria) is one of those medium-to-large cinemas now permanently given over to popular music.
 It was always good for sound, but now, with its plush interior rejuvenated, it's also a nice place to be."
 Since then other productions included The Sound of Music with Petula Clark in 1981, Camelot with Richard Harris in 1982, Dash with Wayne Sleep in 1983 and Fiddler on the Roof with Topol also in 1983.
-Then 1,262 seats where removed to accomodate a roller-skating track and much of the auditorium was painted black for the Andrew Lloyd Webber musical Starlight Express which opened on 27 March 1984 and played for 7,406 performances up to 12 January 2002.
-After it closed the theatre was extensively refurbished - including the reinstatement of the seats removed to accommodate the Starlight Express skating track - and the interior was once again returned to its former glory.
-The new musical Bombay Dreams, presented by Andrew Lloyd Webber in his producing capacity, opened on 19 June 2002.
+Then 1,262 seats were removed to accommodate a roller-skating track and much of the auditorium was painted black for the Andrew Lloyd Webber musical Starlight Express which opened on 27 March 1984 and played for 7,406 performances up to 12 January 2002.
+After it closed the theatre was extensively refurbished - including the reinstatement of the seats removed to accommodate the skating track - and the interior was once again returned to its former glory after which the new musical Bombay Dreams, presented by Andrew Lloyd Webber in his producing capacity, opened on 19 June 2002.

 Booking up to 5 May 20181: Buy tickets online